anybox/anybox.buildbot.odoo/doc/worker.rst

 Tweaks, optimization and traps
 ------------------------------

-* eggs and odoo downloads are shared on a per-slave basis.
+* eggs and odoo downloads are shared on a per-worker basis.
 A lock system prevents concurrency in buildout runs.

-* Windows slaves are currently unsupported : some steps use '/' separators in arguments.
+* Windows workers are currently unsupported : some steps use '/' separators in arguments.

-* Do *not* start the slave while its virtualenv is "activated"; also take care that the bin/ directory of the virtualenv *must not* be on the POSIX user default PATH.
+* Do *not* start the worker while its virtualenv is "activated"; also take care that the bin/ directory of the virtualenv *must not* be on the POSIX user default PATH.
 Many build steps are not designed for that, and would miss some dependencies.
 This is notably the case for the